smrubin/smrubin.github.io/app/_posts/2017-01-28-wrapping-hovering-a-full-width-navbar-with-flexbox.md

 ---
 layout: post
-title: "Wrapping a Full Width Navbar with Flexbox"
+title: "Wrapping and Hovering a Full Width Navbar with Flexbox"
-date: 2017-04-05
+date: 2017-01-28
 ---

 The other day I was working with a designer and came across an interesting CSS challenge: designing a navbar with the following: